ShawnMalal/cse15l-lab-reports/labReport3.md

 123:        sympathies were undisguised: American ships were granted safe anchorage
 150:        leading to a diplomatic blow-up with the new American government.
 ```
+This command can also be useful with any data related files, such as finding which line the data shows up in, or if you are just curious which like a specific word shows up in.

 ## *grep -c*
 Using the -c command causes the terminal to return the number of times a certain specified pattern or string appears in a text file.